NehalSinghal/jeevan-aranya-belvandi/index.md

 Survival rate is 100% for Moringa.
 Dense forest of Moringa will grow.
 16000 plants are too much.

-Deepak ji is level handed person.
+Deepak ji is level headed person.
 Hard-working.
 Heart to heart relation with Deepak ji.
 People cannot be bound by mind.
 It's heart only that brings people together.

 Moringa powder.
 Leaves to be powdered.

 Flowers.
 Drumsticks.
 Maintenance free tree.

 Little trimming required.
 But even if that is not there still it's a sturdy plant.